Strilanc/Strilanc.github.io/_posts/2017-08-22-swap-breakdown.md

 ```

 Yup, that's the matrix of a CNOT!

-(*Side note: The control-product may be abstract, i.e. it doesn't give us a concrete circuit to perform the operation with, but it's a big step up from hand-wavy wording like "combines the way controls do".
-For example, it gives a very compact way to specify phase estimation.
-An $n$-qubit phase estimation applied to the operation $M$ is the operation $(\text{Increment}\_n \sim M)^{2^n}$.*)

 Now let's write our xor-swapping algorithm down, but in the language of the control product.
 It's pretty simple: the operations that xor-swapping applies are $Z\_1 \sim X\_2$ then $X\_1 \sim Z\_2$ then $Z\_1 \sim X\_2$.